-Emergency Evacuation Diagrams are vital to show emergency and evacuation information to your occupants and visitors as part of your facility’s evacuation plan, in accordance with AS 3745-2010.
+Emergency Evacuation Diagrams are vital to show fire and evacuation information to your occupants and visitors.

-Fire evacuation diagrams need to clearly show evacuation procedures, fire equipment, details of emergency assembly points and who to call in the event of an emergency.
+Fire Evacuation Diagrams need to clearly show evacuation procedures, fire & safety equipment, designated exits, details of emergency assembly areas & more.

 Prevent personal injuries

 Provide clarity and direction when moving to an assembly area during an emergency

 Prevent loss of lives in the event of an emergency

 Australian Standards AS3745 details the requirements for Evacuation Diagrams.

 Anyone conducting a business or undertaking at a facility must have Emergency Evacuation Diagrams throughout their workplace.